 We prioritize the daily cleaning tasks

 And, that’s it!
-We do have some daily essential cleaning like dishes and laundry, but this way we have a lot of overwhelm and simplified our cleaning routine for this season of life.
+We do have some daily essential cleaning like dishes and laundry, but this it simplified our cleaning routine for this season of life.
 It’s small amounts every day, which leads to a cleaner home more consistently.
 Not in every area at all times, mind you, but I’m able to prioritize tasks every day and work on the priorities first.

 Try throwing out the cleaning routine and see how it feels

 So maybe throwing out the cleaning routine would work for you too.
 It’s worth a shot, right?
 I personally like having a few methods up my sleeve to use during those different seasons or days that require different things.
 So in the end?
 Do what works for you and your family.
 And maybe try throwing out the cleaning routine and try a master task list instead, using your top priorities every day.
 I use three, but you can do what works for you.
+Finding a good cleaning routine for your family will help you to have a simple home and that’s the best goal.
 Happy cleaning!

 Create your own master cleaning task list with a free printable

 If you like the sounds of a master cleaning task list and want to try it out for yourself, I created a simple blank master cleaning task list printable for you to fill in.
 You can download it here.
-And if you’d like to simplify your home even more, my course - Simplify Your Home Life: a course for busy moms is open.
+And if you’d like to simplify your home even more, my course - Simplify Your Home Life: a course for busy moms is open and is 50% off!
 You can take a look at that here.

-Check out some of my other friends and their home tips and tricks:
+Check out some other mom blogs and their home tips and tricks:

 The Patient Mom Blog